 Relational therapy is a psychodynamic approach using the real-time relationship between you and me to understand and dismantle dysfunctional patterns.

-Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and self-regulate.
+Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and to self-regulate.

 My work is relational and somatic.